pinterest/querybook/docs_website/docs/integrations/add_dag_exporter.md

 Here are some fields of exporter that you must configure in the setup process:

 -   DAG_EXPORTER_NAME: This will get displayed on the Querybook website.
--   DAG_EXPORTER_TYPE: There are 2 types of exporters:
-    -   `url`: This is useful when the created workflow can be accessed by a url.
+-   DAG_EXPORTER_ENGINES: This is the engine ids that the exporter supports.
-    -   `text`: This is useful when you want to generate a file for users to create a workflow
 -   DAG_EXPORTER_META: This will be displayed as form for users to set the settings for creating the workflow.
 Must use one of AllFormField that lives in <project_root>/querybook/server/lib/form/\_\_init\_\_.py.
 -   export(cls, nodes, edges, meta, cell_by_id): This is the actual export function.